discordnova/Nova/ratelimiter/README.md

 }
 ```

-It then uses the calculated hash to check if a bucket with the hash already exists in our Redis store.
+It then uses the calculated hash to check if a bucket already exists in our Redis store with this hash.

-If not, the service locks the bucket and disallows the creation of new bucket for a period of time.
-It also responds a `Status.STATUS_OK` and we set `update_asked` to `true` to ask for bucket information to be able to create one separately .
+If not, the service locks the bucket and disallows new buckets creation for some time.
+It also responds with a `Status.STATUS_OK`, and we set `update_asked` to `true` to ask for bucket information to create one separately.

-Otherwise we need to check if there is enough remaining allowed requests *(`remaining` > 1)* for the bucket.
-If not, the ratelimiter simply responds with `Status.STATUS_RATELIMITED`.
+Otherwise, we need to check if enough are remaining allowed requests *(`remaining` > 1)* for the bucket.
+If not, the Ratelimiter responds with `Status.STATUS_RATELIMITED`.

-If there is enough we decrement `remaining` by 1 and check if there is enough remaining allowed request *(`remaining` > 1)* for the global rate limit.
+If there is enough, we decrement `remaining` by one and check if enough is remaining allowed request *(`remaining` > 1)* for the global rate limit.
 If not, the request ends with a `Status.STATUS_GLOBAL_RATELIMITED` status.

-If the client isn't rate limited, we decrement again `remaining` by 1 and respond with `Status.STATUS_OK` and `update_asked` to `false`.
+If the client isn't rate-limited, we decrement again `remaining` by one and respond with `Status.STATUS_OK` and `update_asked` to `false`.

 ---